 This Chocolate Peanut Butter Pie is simply sinful!
 It consists of a soft peanut butter cookie-like crust, a creamy peanut butter mousse and chocolate ganache.
-I have a hard time not eating the peanut butter mousse by the spoonful when I am making this pie, so whip up a double batch and make some parfaits or freeze the mousse to use as a cake filling later.
+If you prefer a no bake peanut butter pie simply use a store-bought chocolate or graham cracker crust.

 This post may contain affiliate links.
 Please refer to the terms page for more information.